 - Snacks and drinks

-- Japan Rail Pass conversion (if necessary)
+- Japan Rail Pass conversion or purchase (if necessary)

 - Information and maps (if necessary)